Core-beep/compSys-e2026/courseinformation.md

 Be aware that CompSys is a semester course, which means that we will be teaching (including having normal exercise and assignments) throughout the exam period (weeks 44 and 45) of Block 1.

 ### Exam
-The exam is a written 4-hour open-book exam and will be held on Wednesday Jan 20th.
+The exam is a written 4-hour open-book bring-your-own-device exam and will be held on Wednesday of the Block 2 exam week.
 Course syllabus is all reading material, including the assignments.
+LLM/GAI is not allowed.
 We will later publish example sets based on the previous exam iteration and further details on the exam procedure.
 It will be possible to get limited feedback on the exam performance afterwards.

 ### Exercises and Cafées